DynamicsAndNeuralSystems/catch22/README.md

 # _catch22_ - CAnonical Time-series CHaracteristics
-This is a collection of 22 time series features contained in the [_hctsa_](https://github.com/benfulcher/hctsa) toolbox coded in C.
+This is a collection of 22 time series features contained in the [_hctsa_](https://github.com/benfulcher/hctsa) toolbox coded in C. Features were selected by their classification performance across a collection of 93 real-world time-series classification problems.

 * B.D.
 Fulcher and N.S.
 Jones. [_hctsa_: A computational framework for automated time-series phenotyping using massive feature extraction](http://www.cell.com/cell-systems/fulltext/S2405-4712\(17\)30438-6). *Cell Systems* **5**, 527 (2017).
 * B.D.
 Fulcher, M.A.
 Little, N.S.
 Jones [Highly comparative time-series analysis: the empirical structure of time series and their methods](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full). *J. Roy.
 Soc.
 Interface* **10**, 83 (2013).

 # Using the _catch22_-features from Python, Matlab and R

 The fast C-coded functions in this repository can be used in Python, Matlab and R following the instructions below.
-Only tested on OS X so far.
-Requires Clang.
+Time series are normalised internally.
+The wrappers are only tested on OS X so far and require Clang.

 ## Python